GurYN/opencode-sdlc/command/plan-feature.md

-Switch to the planner agent and analyze requirements for $FEATURE_NAME.
+Switch to the planner agent.

+What feature would you like me to plan?
+Please provide:
+- Feature name
+- Ticket ID (optional)

-Create a comprehensive plan including:
+I'll create a comprehensive plan including:

 1. **Requirements Summary**
    - User story